mautic/developer-documentation-new/docs/design/feedback.rst

 - Help Users understand the value of the missing data:

-  "Device information helps optimize your Campaigns for different platforms.
-Once this data becomes available, see detailed analytics here."
+  'Device information helps optimize your Campaigns for different platforms.
+Once this data becomes available, see detailed analytics here.'

 - Use icons, colors, or visual elements to indicate areas that need attention.